AaronZhangL/SpringHbaseKiteSample/README.md

 SpringHbaseKiteSample
 =====================
-This is a base project for control Hbase.
+This is a basic project for controlling Hbase.

 Include project list: